ari-dasci/OD-Moodle-Usability-Assessment/README.md

 ## Case Study: Instruments and results

 We have applied our Moodle Usability Assessment Methodology using the Universal Design for Learning perspective for two Moodle instances: 2.x in the case of UGR platform, named PRADO and 3.x in UA with SICVI-567 platform.
-Here you can access to the [instruments] and the collected anonymous raw data.
+Here you can access to the [instruments](instruments.md) and the collected anonymous raw data.

+Breafly these are:
+- AT Matrix.
+Our collection of free-online Assistive Tecnologies for Moodle.
+Used as Annex in our Questionnaries.
+- Web Accessibility Assessment with the Wave tool
+- Usability Test for Moodle 2.x and 3.x
+- Focus groups: face-to-face experiences documented with feedback capture grids
+- Questionnaires.
+We have desinged seven closed questionnnaries:
+  + Questionnaire Q1: Coordinators/Managers of Moodle platform
+  + Questionnaire Q1: Technical Team that administers the Moodle platform
+  + Questionnaire Q2: Teachers Moodle users
+  + Questionnaire Q2: Students Moodle users
+  + Questionnaire Q3: Usability experts
+  + Questionnaire Q4: MOOC participants with experience in a Moodle teaching role
+  + Questionnaire Q4: MOOC Moodle participants